garethrees/garethrees.github.com/_posts/2011-08-16-document-based-file-storage-sucks.markdown

 I really, really want an app like this.
 I&rsquo;d love to help someone build it, or gladly pay someone who already has.
 For now though, I think I&rsquo;ll be buying a [Moleskine](http://www.amazon.co.uk/Moleskine-Ruled-Notebook-13-21cm/dp/8883701127/ref=sr_1_1?ie=UTF8&qid=1313532410&sr=8-1).

+<p><span class="update">Update:</span> Another great feature of a physical notebook is that nothing usually gets deleted.
+I often delete items on my next actions list which leaves no record of what I&rsquo;ve achieved.
+If I was making this app I&rsquo;d strongly consider disabling deletion of items after 15 minutes, instead allowing only a strikethrough style to ensure the data is persistent forever.</p>